One DnD 2025 Class and Subclass Tier List Breakdown

 Druid Rankings

 With all the changes, Land Druid now reigns supreme as the best casters of the bunch.
-Despite not receiving changes, Wildfire Druid is close behind as they use Conjure Minor Elementals better than any other Druid.
+Despite not receiving changes, both Stars and Wildfire Druid are close behind as well.
 The new Sea Druid makes a splash at the top half of the list which is nice to see.
 However, easily my favorite changes were to the Moon Druid which took it from a completely unbalanced mess to a very reasonable subclass option.
 Kudos to Wizards on that one!

 - Stars – B- Tier